Bookports/Bookports/doc/IDEAS.md

 Bookports will connect to a centralised server.

-Decentralisation _might_ be an option, but I think for the majority of installations, centralisation is a more appropriate design.
-We could allow for offline usage for when the central server is offline.

-I remember from my volunteering at libraries that the ILS could go down, and we'd have to use an offline version.
-However, it was not easy to use, and the outage would also knock the self-service machines offline.
+A decentralised topology could be considered in the future.

 Self-service machines and ILS clients should have a built-in offline version, and queue up changes to go through a synchronisation process upon the ILS server goes back online.

 One thing to consider with that is conflict resolution handling, upon resynchronisation.